 - The Generic version of a branded medication also may have gluten.
 Brand vs. Generic is not created equal.
 In this instance, say you go to the doctor and they prescribe an antibiotic brand, but you instead get generic.
 These two versions are different and have different ingredients.
-More often generic drugs use other additives, coloring agents and/or starches that differ from the brand, and it is possible that the additive is a gluten derivative, but on the same front many do not use gluten.
+More often generic drugs use other additives, coloring agents, and/or starches that differ from the brand, and it is possible that the additive is a gluten derivative, but on the same front many do not use gluten.
 Since it is so tricky to figure it out it is always best to call the manufacturer and speak to the allergy team.
 In this instance, you will want to call both manufacturers ahead of time to confirm if each contains gluten, or are contaminated with gluten. (unless you have an amazing pharmacist who will do the legwork for you)

 - Products always change their ingredients.
 Sometimes products come out with "new and improved" or "enhanced" versions.
 Which means the ingredients may have changed too.